 St James’ Anglican School educate families about the variety of pathways that exist after school from an early stage.
 Each year, a parent information session is held for all parents and carers who wish build on their understanding of what ATAR, General Education and Vocational Education and training is and what these pathways mean for their child.
 Over the course of Senior school, students will be exposed to a wide variety of guest speakers, attend excursions, workshops, off-site Try-A-Trade opportunities, work experience and career shadow weeks and information sessions about the choices available to them as students and post year 12.

 In addition to this, each year St. James’ runs a Careers Week.
 The focus of this week is to further develop the students soft skills and expose them to a variety of age related topics which can include interviewing skills, building a portfolio and resume, understanding their resilience and growth mindset and more job and study exploration.
 Guest speakers include TAFE, the Defence Forces, University representatives, current and past Year 12 students and inspirational speakers whose ultimate aim is to educate students on what Year 11 and 12 look like and inspire and motivate them about life after high school.

-There are a number of websites available to students and parents/carers which also explain the different pathways available to students.
+There are also a number of websites available to students and parents/carers which also explain the different pathways available to students.
 These include but not limited to:

 The school holds a membership to the my-future resource, which is Australia’s national online career information and exploration service.
 Students are encouraged to use this resource to develop their understanding and knowledge of career decisions, the variety of career pathways and further understand the transition to the workforce.